rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/418_ros-pub-sub-native-network.md

 ## Creating the Package

-To create the _Docker publisher subscriber_ package using the [console](https://console.rapyuta.io), follow the steps:
+To create the _native publisher subscriber_ package using the [console](https://console.rapyuta.io), follow the steps:

 1. On the left navigation bar, click **Development>Catalog**.
 2. Click **ADD NEW PACKAGE**.
-3. In the **Package Name** box, type in a name for the package say `Docker publisher subscriber`
+3. In the **Package Name** box, type in a name for the package say `Native publisher subscriber`
 4. In the **Package Version** box, enter the version of the package you are creating.
    The default value is _1.0.0_
 5. Ensure that **Is a bindable package** is selected.